Fintech’s First “Easy Button” — The Quiltt Connector

 - Log into the Quiltt Dashboard.

 - Grab the Connector URL or a 1-line embed snippet.
+See the docs for embed instructions.

 While we will always support code-based configuration for complex use-cases, there are no API calls, token handshakes or complex configuration objects required!